-78 Proceedings in connection with the Fortieth Annual Meeting (1923), p.
-56 over unsubstantiated claims that Tariff Reform could cure unemployment.
-80 Baldwin had "deliberately chosen" an early date for the Election to avoid parliamentary scrutiny of his reasons for seeking a dissolution, which were contrary to the concerns for the country's unemployed.
+The latter is evidenced by the introduction to the party manifesto for the 1923 General Election which attacked the Tories for creating political upheaval for reasons relating to their own self-interest.
+Having stood on a platform of "five years of tranquillity", the Conservatives had selfishly instead chosen to "plunge the country into...turmoil" over unsubstantiated claims that Tariff Reform could cure unemployment.
+Paldwin had "deliberately chosen" an early date for the Election to avoid parliamentary scrutiny of his reasons for seeking a dissolution, which were contrary to the concerns for the country's unemployed.
 The Prime Minister had brought the contest about as a means of deflecting attention from his party's poor handling of the post-war economic crisis.
-81
+Page 1921